-The Playworker Development Course brings together people from all over the world, giving them the tools, tasks and mentorship they need to become effective and confident playworkers.
+The Playworker development course brings together people from all over the world, giving them the tools, tasks and mentorship they need to become effective and confident playworkers.
 We draw on the very best of the UK playwork field as well as our own international “pop-up” practice, bringing in experts to serve as course tutors and mentors.

-It is 100% online and includes invitation to a private forum, where students can discuss their experiences in putting theory into practice.
+The play course is 100% online and includes invitation to a private forum, where students can discuss their experiences in putting theory into practice.

 - The Essential Qualities of a Playworker